ozziecoto/fluffy-succotash-code-stew/README.md

 # fluffy-succotash-code-stew
 A test repository

 I am excited to dive into github.
 Been an avid reader of code over the years.
 Now I am going to begin using github all the time.
-This iwll be fun. :)
+This well be fun. :)

 I am using github to write out a set of short courses that I will be teaching online.
 The courses will solve for life-issues we humans face at different times.